stackbit-projects/yourmamaisgood-e139d/content/pages/pricing.md

     background_color: none
     media_position: right
     content: >
       ## All over the world, our teams are waiting to meet your needs.
-Chose
+Feel free
-      your location and meet them.
+      to meet them.

       ***